happydasch/nspanel_haui/docs/panels/panel_weather.md

   - type: weather
     entity: weather.home

-  # weather panel with a background
+  # weather panel with forecast
   - type: weather
     entity: weather.home
+    forecast: sensor.weather_forecast_hourly

+  # weather panel with a background and forecast
+  - type: weather
+    entity: weather.home
+    forecast: sensor.weather_forecast_hourly
     background: dog_1
 ```

+### Forecast

+To get weather forecasts on the panel, the sensor containing the forecast data needs to be set.
+Use the `forecast` param.

+`forecast: sensor.weather_forecast_hourly` or `forecast: sensor.weather_forecast_daily`.

+See [FAQ](../FAQ.md) for details about the forecast sensor.

 ### Background